 For Filipinos, if you have an existing or expired (less than 10 years prior to visit) OECD visa, check this link for the list of OECD countries, you can enter the country visa-free.
 You’ll just need to fill and print out a Travel Authorization Certificate, can be accessed here, that you’ll present to the immigration officer on your arrival.
 NOTE.
 There are current talks between the Philippines and Taiwan about offering a visa-free entry for Filipinos for a trial basis.
 It was announced that the new policy will start June of 2017 but later postponed to September 2017.
 To be sure, kindly check with the Taipei Economic and Cultural Office before booking your flight to Taiwan.
-If not, prepare to apply for a Taiwan visa or e-visa for Filipinos.

 Climate in Taiwan is divided into two parts: subtropical in the north and tropical in the south.
 In general, the country experiences spring from March to May, summer from June to August, autumn on September to November, and winter from December to February.
 Winter doesn’t equate to snow yet foggy and cold weather due to the northeasterly winds from Siberia.
 Check the weather on your visit to bring appropriate clothes.

 Several money changers in the Philippines offer New Taiwan Dollar (NTD).
 I bought US dollars and changed it at the currency exchange booth at the airport’s arrival area, before the immigration booths.
 By the way, there’s an additional 30NTD per currency per transaction.
 I also noticed that they’re changing Philippine Peso to New Taiwan Dollar.
 Most shopping places in Taipei receive credit cards for payments.